 Dealing with the deceased’s bank

-• Most banks will release funds from the deceased’s account for the funeral, prior to probate of the will.
-You will need the original funeral tax invoice or receipt.
-If there isn’t enough money in the account the bank may make a partial payment.
-If the bank requires a grant of probate prior to releasing funds, there are some funeral directors who will wait until probate has been issued before being paid.
-They may charge a fee for waiting, though.
+- Most banks will release funds for funeral expenses before probate is granted, provided you supply the original funeral invoice or receipt.
+If the account lacks sufficient funds, the bank may offer a partial payment.
+Should the bank require probate before releasing funds, some funeral directors will wait for payment until probate is obtained, although they may charge a fee for this delay.

-• To ensure there is no unauthorised access, also ask the bank to confirm there is a hold on all relevant accounts.
+- To prevent unauthorised access, request the bank to place a hold on all relevant accounts until the necessary formalities are completed.

-• Debit balances of unsecured personal loans are paid from the estate’s cash.
-If a loan is secured over an asset that is gifted to a particular beneficiary, double check the will to determine whether the gift is made subject to the beneficiary taking responsibility for repayment of the loan attaching to it.
+- Debit balances on unsecured personal loans are paid from estate funds.
+If a loan is secured against a gifted asset, check the will to see whether the beneficiary must assume responsibility for that debt.

 Cancelling direct debits

-• Most people have numerous monthly debits such as Foxtel, movie streaming (Netflix), music streaming, cloud services, gyms, telephone, internet, insurance, or gym memberships.
-Ask the bank for a list of direct debits attached to a deceased’s account and request a hold be placed on the account to prevent further debits.
+- Many people have monthly subscriptions (e.g., streaming services, gyms, insurance).
+Ask the bank for a list of direct debits on the deceased’s account and request a hold or cancellation to prevent further charges.

 Credit cards